18F/18f.gsa.gov/_posts/2018-02-22-new-home-for-the-federal-plain-language-community.md

 **Was there anything that you thought would be a problem that turned out to be not so bad?**

 **Miriam:** The fact that you did all of the conversion [to Markdown and HTML], was a huge gift to us and a great surprise.
-Until this website and this iteration of plainlanguage.gov, all of the coding and design, everything, was done by plain language volunteers.
+Until this website and this iteration of <plainlanguage.gov>, all of the coding and design, everything, was done by plain language volunteers.
 And I’ve basically been working on the website since 2000.
 So the fact that I didn’t actually have to do it — I just said, “Here, I’ll download it for you,” and you just did it — that was wonderful.

 **Katherine:** That was fantastic.
 I haven’t dealt with domain names, and the fact that it happened pretty magically was super cool.
 It just happened!
 Hot diggity!